Michael Musmanno: World War II

-In 1948, Musmanno conducted interviews with several people who had worked closely with Adolf Hitler in the very last days of World War II, in an attempt to disprove claims of Hitler's escape despite his presumed suicide at the end of the Battle of Berlin.
+In 1948, Musmanno conducted interviews with several people who had worked closely with Adolf Hitler in the last days of World War II, in an attempt to disprove claims of Hitler's escape despite his presumed suicide at the end of the Battle of Berlin.
 These interviews, conducted with the help of a simultaneous interpreter named Elisabeth Billig, served as the basis of a 1948 article Musmanno wrote for The Pittsburgh Press, as well as his 1950 book, Ten Days to Die.
-In both, he cites evidence that Hitler could not have survived, including the death of his right-hand man, Joseph Goebbels, the testimony of Nazi eyewitnesses who saw Hitler dead (narrating the false account of his death by a gunshot through the mouth) and Nazis who claimed Hitler used no doubles (discrediting a body double alleged to have been used to help Hitler escape), as well as a "jawbone" found by Hitler's dental assistants (which was revealed in a 1968 Soviet book to have been sundered around the alveolar process).
-Musmanno's argument that Hitler's body was never produced because of extensive burning has been echoed by a majority of mainstream historians.
-Musmanno also wrote a screenplay about Hitler's fate, which he hoped Alfred Hitchcock would direct.
+In both, he cites as evidence that Hitler could not have survived: the death of his "right-hand man" Joseph Goebbels, the testimony of several eyewitnesses who saw Hitler dead (allegedly by a gunshot through the mouth, but accounts later changed) and Nazis who claimed Hitler used no doubles during his lifetime (despite an apparent Hitler body double being found near the Führerbunker), as well as a "jawbone" identified by Hitler's dental assistants (which was revealed in a 1968 Soviet book to have been sundered around the alveolar process).
+Musmanno's argument that Hitler's body was never found because it was burnt to near-ashes has been echoed by mainstream historians such as Anton Joachimsthaler and Ian Kershaw.
+Contrarily, British historian Hugh Trevor-Roper, who also investigated Hitler's death, argued (in agreement with later scientific analyses) that bones survive even indoor cremations.
+Trevor-Roper stated in 1966 that he was "disinclined to believe anything that is stated by that flatulent ass Musmanno".
+In his 2019 book, British historian Luke Daly-Groves defends Trevor-Roper's criticism as being somewhat just, while pointing out that evidence was limited in 1950 and ultimately praising Musmanno's refutations of Hitler's purported survival.
+Musmanno's book also contains some possible propaganda, such as claiming without sources that Hitler's chef Constanze Manziarly (who disappeared during the Fall of Berlin) was dragged into a house to be raped by a 2-meter-tall Russian soldier as a group of smiling Asians looked on.

+Additionally, Musmanno wrote a screenplay about Hitler's fate, which he hoped Alfred Hitchcock would direct.
 In 1980, Musmanno's relatives donated his archives to Duquesne University; in 2007, the school digitized the footage of the interviews for a 2010 German TV documentary, with an American version airing in 2015.